 • The English legal system: sources of law, criminal and civil court cases, judges, juries and magistrates.

 A level law is an obvious choice for those thinking of reading law at university, not least because it is a chance to find out about the subject before committing to a degree programme.
-If you have any queries about law and university, please ask the lecturer responsible for the subject.
 Law is also useful for a range of other degrees which include a legal component such as business, accounting, human resources, journalism and criminology.